 When purchasing a new Framingham investment property, you may want to take 70% of the property’s after-repair value and subtract the costs of repairs and improvements.
 The resulting offer price can help you know where to start bidding for a property.
 In some cases, investors may go as high as 80% ARV, significantly increasing the chance of an acceptable offer.
 Of course, the higher the ARV you use to determine your offer price, the higher the risk for your profit margins afterward.

 Calculating an accurate after-repair value takes practice and skill.
 While many investors learn to do so on their own, it can be helpful to rely on the expertise of a real estate professional or property management expert.
 Either one can help you locate comparable properties and ensure that your calculations reflect the true nature of the property, its location, and its future potential as a rental house.

-Request your FREE rental market analysis and ensure you stay competitive!
-Get in touch with Real Property Management Metro West-Worcester now!
+Have you recently completed renovations on your investment property?
+Contact Real Property Management MetroWest-Worcester and request a rental market analysis to ensure you stay competitive.
 Call us at 508-329-6000 to speak with a Framingham property manager today.